Stochastic portfolio theory with price impact: Functionally generated portfolios

 For $p \in (0,\infty)^d$ we define the functions

-Next, given initial wealth $w > 0$, an initial price $P(0) = p^0 \in (0,\infty)^d$ and a tuple $(t,p,J) \in [0,\infty) \times (0,\infty)^d \times \R^d$ we set
+Next, given initial wealth $w > 0$, an initial price $P(0) = p^0 \in (0,\infty)^d$ and a tuple $(t,p,J) \in [0,\infty) \times (0,\infty)^d \times \R^d$, we set

 We also recall the quantity $b_i^J(t,\omega)$ defined by \eqref{eqn:bJ}.
-To formulate the coefficients that appear in the dynamics of $P$, we will need invertibility of $A^P$ given by \eqref{eqn:AP}.
-It turns out, in the setting with (nontrivial) price impact, this is equivalent to a condition on $G$ akin to directional concavity.
-This is the content of the following proposition, whose proof is in Appendix~\ref{sec:proof_AP}. \begin{prop}[Invertibility of $A^P$] Suppose $G(t,\cdot) \in C^2(\Delta^{d-1}_+)$ for every $t \geq 0$ and satisfies Then given arbitrary $(t,p,J) \in [0,\infty) \times (0,\infty)^d \times \R^d$, we have that all of the eigenvalues of $A^P(t,p,J)$ are real and greater than or equal to one.
+To formulate the coefficients that appear in the dynamics of $P$, we will need invertibility of the matrix $A^P$ given by \eqref{eqn:AP}.
+In the setting with (nontrivial) price impact, this is equivalent to a condition on $G$ that is akin to directional concavity.
+This is the content of the following proposition, whose proof is deferred to Appendix~\ref{sec:proof_AP}. \begin{prop}[Invertibility of $A^P$] Suppose $G(t,\cdot) \in C^2(\Delta^{d-1}_+)$ for every $t \geq 0$ and satisfies Then for any $(t,p,J) \in [0,\infty) \times (0,\infty)^d \times \R^d$, all of the eigenvalues of $A^P(t,p,J)$ are real and greater than or equal to one.
 In particular, $A^P(t,p,J)$ is invertible.